 Many times the addict is unaware of the underlying problems in their lives and the impact that behaviors have on loved ones.
 They are masked by the addiction.
 A part of the finest addiction treatment program should be in determining mood disorders and other co-occurring disorders.
 These can be the root of the behavioral problem for some.
 Other times the underlying concern is in the home.
 Codependency in a home environment can oftentimes also be an unhealthy factor fueling addictions.
-The Cirque Lodge rehabilitation center offers specialized programming to address the codependent relationship.
+In our rehabilitation program we offer specialized support and therapy to address the codependent relationship.

 Codependency and Addiction

-Nearly all of alcoholics and addicts struggle with the problems of codependency in some form.
+What is codependency?
+Nearly all of alcoholics and addicts struggle with the problems of codependency in some form or other.
 This begins within the home where other individuals are promoting and responding to the cycles of codependent behaviors.
 This cycle is where drug and alcohol addiction thrive.
 It gives the individual the fuel to use addictive substances as a way out of the cycle of codependent reactions.
 Therapies in rehab help to the individual better understand the behaviors of codependency.

 In a codependent relationship there is no responsibility or accountability.
 Because these elements are not present, there are no boundaries established for the individual.
 This gives them every reason in the world to continue with the behaviors of addiction and substance abuse.
 The codependent behaviors of the family member allow this action to thrive in the alcoholic/addict.
 Because it is so frequent, it becomes an involuntary action, and an unconscious reflex from these types of situations.
 This creates problems in the home, as well as unnecessary stress and anxiety in all involved.